superstringman/api-docs/bot.md

 ## `POST /bot/levels`

-Create a new permission for the current channel
+Create a new permission for the current channel.

 ### Parameters